uci-plrg/zen-ids/EXPERIMENTS.md

 3. Verify the exploit by running the POC.
 4. Create a *trusted profile* for the application
   * Crawl it with `wget`
-  * Use a variety of features in ways that appear normal
+  * Access the application in a browser, using a variety of features in ways that appear normal
   * Create and deploy the resulting profile
 5. Test the vulnerability scenario:
   * Continue to use and crawl the application, counting the number of false alerts (if any)